maikherbig/AIDeveloper/README.md

 In a second tutorial (28min), the 'Expert' options of AID are exploited to perform transfer learning:
 [![Alternate Text](art/Youtube_Link_Tutorial2_v04.png)](https://youtu.be/NWhv4PF0C4g "AIDeveloper Tutorial 2")

+First, an existing CNN is loaded into AID.
+This CNN was trained previously on CIFAR10 (grayscale) until a validation accuracy of 83%.
+Next, the Fashion-MNIST dataset is loaded into AID and training of the model is continued on this dataset.
+At the beginning, only the last layer of the CNN is trained, but later more and more layers are included into training.
+Also the dropout rates are optimized during the training process until a possibly record breaking testing accuracy of above 92% is reached.

 ## Prerequisites